planors/planors/README.md

 ### Planned features

+Important note: This project is in the very very early stages of development, so the direction of the project might change, and some of the planned features might not be implemented or might be implemented in a different way.

+Also, the features listed here are not in any particular order.

 - Create customizable and interactive wikis for users (not just borning text)
 - Diagrams (w/ Excalidraw)
 - Revisions